robsalamat/MechaCar_Statistical_Analysis/README.md

 ![](images/DEL3.1.PNG)

+T-Test: not statistically different from the population mean
+p-value: can't reject the null hypothesis.

 ### B. Lot 1

 ![](images/DEL3.2.PNG)

+T-Test: not statistically different from the population mean
+p-value: can't reject the null hypothesis.

 ### C. Lot 2

 ![](images/DEL3.3.PNG)

+T-Test: not statistically different from the population mean
+p-value: can't reject the null hypothesis.
 ### D. Lot 3

 ![](images/DEL3.4.PNG)

+T-Test: not statistically different from the population mean
+p-value: can't reject the null hypothesis.

 ## IV.
 Study Comparing the MechaCar to the Competition